tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

 * A computer memory, on the other hand, is typically a permanent part of the computer system, and can be either volatile or non-volatile.
-* However, storage devices are secondary data storage mediums, often capable of being removed from the computer system, and are typically non-volatile.
+* However, storage devices are secondary data storage mediums, often capable of being removed from the computer system, and are typically non-volatile, like Hard Disc

 ## Volatile and Non-Volatile Memory

-* Volatile memory: DRAM and SRAM
+* **Volatile memory: DRAM and SRAM**
     * Static Randomly Access Memory (SRAM) and the Dynamic Random Access Memory (DRAM).
 * Static Randomly Access Memory (SRAM)
     * Uses 6T bit cell